muhammadfaeiq/Mart-Management-System-POS-/README.md

 This project follows a **Three-Tier Architecture** to ensure high performance, security, and scalability:

 1.
-**Presentation Layer (Client Tier):** The front-end user interface containing role-based buttons and input forms.
+**Presentation Layer :** The front-end user interface containing role-based buttons and input forms.

 2.
-**Business Logic Layer (Application Tier):** The "heart" of the application that handles data processing, input validation, and business rules like discount calculations and inventory alerts.
+   **Application Layer :** The "heart" of the application that handles data processing, input validation, and business rules like discount calculations and inventory alerts.

 3.
-**Data Layer (Database Tier):** Responsible for secure data storage and retrieval of product, sale, and employee records.
+**Data Layer :** Responsible for secure data storage and retrieval of product, sale, and employee records.